Jaeyong-Cho/Dragon-Brain/GUI_GUIDE.md

 1. Click **"Select Target File"** button
 2. Choose your main markdown file (the one you want to compare against)
 3. The file content will appear in the left panel
+4. You can now edit the content directly in the GUI

+### Step 1.5: Edit and Refresh (Optional)
+1. **Edit your target file** directly in the left panel
+2. As you type, the system **automatically detects which section** (heading) you're editing
+3. The edit detection label will show: `📝 Edited: {Section Name}`
+4. When ready, click the **🔄 Refresh** button to:
+   - Save your changes to the file
+   - Recalculate similarity with the updated content
+   - See new results based on your edits

 ### Step 2: Select Comparison Files